Alathra/AlathraExtras/README.md

 ### Roll
 Adds the /roll command to the server.
 Command can be used to roll dice with modifiers and checks. '/roll 1d6+1>2 to hit' rolls 1 6-sided-die with a modifier of +1 and checks if the value is >2.
 Returns success or failure regarding the action.

+### New Consumables
+Adds new consumables being the uncharged silver melon and charged silver melon.